 The full year calendar can be found here: Year Calendars .
 Please see the current year calendar to know the weeks that you will need to be available for exams.
 As an example, here is a calendar extract showing Exams from a previous year: (pdf format)

 Terminology and Regulations.
 ‘Exam’ is the term we use to describe official University-run exams, while we called in-class, physics-run written assessments ‘Tests’.
-As such, Exams are scheduled in University-designated weeks and are subject to a number of University Regulations.
+As such, Exams are scheduled in University-designated weeks and are subject to a number of University Regulations – see also Student Facing Policies and Procedures.

 Missing An Exam.
 The University expects students to be available for the entire Exams period designated for each module.
 This facilitates unexpected and rare events, such as re-scheduling due to extreme weather conditions.
 You should thus not book holidays during your Exam periods.
 Missing an examination may have very serious consequences for your studies.
 In such an event, you should consider whether the circumstances may allow you to submit a Personal Mitigating Circumstances (PMC) case.
-Details of the PMC process can be found within the Academic Policies section of the University website (listed under ‘P’).
+Details of the PMC process can be found here (overview) and here (guidance).

 Exact Timing of Individual Exams.
 The University co-ordinates exact timing and timetables for official examinations.
 It is the University, and not Academic Departments such as Physics, that organises exactly when each Exam will be scheduled.
 The University then notifies students in the weeks leading up to each Exam period.